legeannd/reddit-server/README.md

 ## About the project <a id="secao-en_us"></a>

 This is a NodeJS server based on the main functionalities of Reddit's site.
-In the server, users can create an account, login, create a post, see all the posts, edit a post, delete a post, and upvote and downvote posts.
+In the server, users can create an account, login, change account password through recovery email, create a post, see all the posts, edit a post, delete a post, and upvote and downvote posts.
 Each users are able to see its own upvotes and downvotes in a post, and delete and update only its own posts.

 The database was created using Postgres and the routes were created using GraphQL, and Redis was used to cache posts.
+The emails were sent using Nodemailer.

 The frontend of the app can be found [here](https://github.com/legeannd/reddit-web).